Multiscale Data-driven Seismic Full-waveform Inversion with Field Data Study: Results

 \subsubsection{Low-resolution Inversion}

-Similar to conventional multiscale full waveform inversion, the first step is to construct the low-frequency component of the velocity map from the data.
-To train the low-resolution InversionNet, 64,000 pairs of low-resolution velocity maps and their corresponding seismic measurements are used.
-An additional 3,000 pairs are used for testing.
-Since the velocity maps are smooth, the direct and transmission waves are dominated in the common-shot-gathers (CSGs)~\cite{reshef1986migration}.
+Similar to conventional multiscale full waveform inversion, the first step is to construct the low-frequency component of the velocity model from the data.
+To train the Low-resolution InversionNet, 65,000 pairs of low-resolution velocity models and their corresponding seismic measurements are used.
+An additional 2,000 pairs are used for testing.
+Every 10 examples is a training batch.
+Since the velocity models are smooth, the direct and transmission waves are dominated in the common-shot-gathers (CSGs)~\cite{reshef1986migration}.
 To reduce the computation burden, the CSGs are down-sampled from $nz\times{nx}= 5000\times{200}$ to $200\times{200}$.

-We employ the Adam optimizer~\cite{kingma2014adam} to train the network with 50 epochs.
-The mean-square errors (MSE) and structural similarity indexes (SSIM) of the results are compared in Figure~\ref{fig:mam_result}.
-We observe the results that the shallow parts of the velocity maps are inverted well for all the tests, but there are some mismatches between the predicted maps and true maps in the deep areas.
-This is because transmission waves dominate the seismic data since they have higher amplitudes than the reflection waves.
+We employ the Adam optimizer~\cite{kingma2014adam} to train the network with 50 epochs and the loss curve is given in the Supplemental Material.
+The results are compared in Figure~\ref{fig:mam_result} and their mean-square errors (MSE) and structural similarity indexes (SSIM)~\cite{hore2010image} are listed in Table~\ref{table:low_inversion}.
+We observe that the shallow parts of the velocity models are inverted well for all the tests, but there are some mismatches between the predicted models and true models in the deep areas.
+This is because transmission waves dominate the seismic data.